Landozo/LumiaExpansionPacks/README.md

 - Discord Mod Lumia (Uhhhh, maybe you'd like to hop on this voice call with me, we can workshop this tapestry together.
 Uhhhh, how old are you, dreamweaver)
 - Interdimensional Council of Lumiae (We really need to rein in Goonette Lumia, she's becoming a problem)
 - The Illumianati (The whole world is wrapped in our strings, we RUN this shit)
+- Lum Tang Clan (Aint nuthin to fuck wit, we RUN this shi- HEY!)

 #### Pack 4 Planning
 - Thread Lumia (Literally sentient thread)
-- Lum Tang Clan (Aint nuthin to fuck wit)
-- Tired personal assistant Lumia (That package is still arriving tomorrow, just like the last five times you asked, Dreamweaver...)
+- Tired digital personal assistant Lumia (That package is still arriving tomorrow, just like the last five times you asked, Dreamweaver...)
 - Hyper Lumia (Hey hey hey, Dreamweaver LOOK!
 Look at this thread, look look look!
-Oh, I spilled some coffee on it, I need more coffee!!)
+Oh, I spilled some coffee on it, I need more coffee coffee cofee!!)
 - Homeless Lumia (Weaves on the street by hand for change, ooooooooooooh dreamweaver, we are roomress)
 - Beegirl Lumia (Buzz Buzz~)
+- Dumb lumia (Dumb as a box of rocks, birdbrain harpy)
+- No-Nonsense Secretary Lumia (Seams on her pencil skirt are working overtime, but don't tell her that)
+- Developer Lumia (Cohee did what?!)

+#### Pack 5 (Redundant Personalities)
+- Himedere Lumia (Calm regal elegance, hime cut, really it's just about the hime cut.
+Overlaps with regular lumia quite a bit personality wise.)
+- Moth Girl Lumia (Possessive, mesmerizing scales, Yandere, overlaps with Siren and Arachne personality wise?)
+-

 ### Author Packs
 #### Pack 1 (No theme) - Alpha released on Discord Earlier